felixaung/felixaung/README.md

 # 💫 About Me
-Junior developer who loves tech and happy to help team to build robust system.
-Strong analytical skill powers solving the problem and diving deep to get solution.
+Junior developer who loves tech and glad to pitch in into team building robust system.
+My strong analytical skill powers solving the problem and diving deep to get solution.
 I am looking forward to build fast and secure application in different business fields.

 ## 🌐 Socials